Finding childcare when you are the full-time carer of a child

 - You know what happens in case things go wrong (you are late for pick up, your child is sick)

-- You have a clear contract in place knowing exactly what will be provided or not (will they provide meals?
+- You have a clear contract in place setting out exactly what will be provided or not (will they provide meals?
 Nappies?)

 - It’s convenient for you (is it on your way to work, are the drop off and pick up times OK?)

-- You are able to visit a few times before taking your decision and do a few test hours/days to see if your child is happy
+- You are able to visit a few times before making your decision and do a few test hours/days to see if your child is happy

 - You are confident the person or setting complies with certain quality standards, and is registered with Ofsted.